Gunasekhar16/Full-Stack-Wed-Development-Lab-2/README.md

    ```
    http://localhost:3000/contacts/contact-uuid
    ```
-   Replace `contact-uuid` with the UUID of the contact you want to update, and include the updated information in the request body:
+   Replace `contact-id` with the UUID of the contact you want to update, and include the updated information in the request body:
    ```json
    {
        "firstName": "Jane",